zouharvi/SlowAlign/meta/REPORT.md

 - [Evaluation](#Evaluation): dataset overview and evaluation, esp. in comparison to `fast_align`
 - [Future Work](#Future-Work): list of further improvements
 - [Appendix A](#Appendix-A): technical details including building this project

+Compared to fast\_align, Slow Align provides competetive results and allows for more detailed manipulation.

 # System Description